kelseyll/portfolio-framework/README.md

 3. Open that file in your favorite internet browser (we recommend Chrome)
   * For example, if I saved the zip file on my Desktop, I would go to this address in my browser: file:///Users/kelseylegault/Desktop/portfolio-framework/index.html

 4. Play around with the framework and make it your own.
 Ask questions.
-Make a meme.
-Have fun and believe in all things.
+Make a meme!

 ### CSS Flexbox Resources
 * https://css-tricks.com/snippets/css/a-guide-to-flexbox/